akalinow/TPCReco/MonteCarlo/Modules/README.md

 All modules inherit from an abstract class [fwk::VModule](../UtilsMC/include/TPCReco/VModule.h).
 Each module has to implement `VModule`'s pure virtual methods:

-* `EResultFlag Init(boost::property_tree::ptree config)` - initialize module, called at the beginning of the simulation, takes `boost` configuration as an argument
+* `EResultFlag Init(boost::property_tree::ptree config)` - initialize module, called at the beginning of the simulation, takes BOOST propterty tree configuration as an argument
-* `EResultFlag Process(ModuleExchangeSpace &event)` - main *player*, do what module's work, module is able to read from and write to `ModuleExchangeSpace`, which is used for inter-module communication
+* `EResultFlag Process(ModuleExchangeSpace &event)` - main *player*, called for every event, does the module's work, can read from- and write to the `ModuleExchangeSpace`, which is used for inter-module communication
-* `EResultFlag Finish()` - finish the run, called for each module at the end of the simulation, used for cleanup
+* `EResultFlag Finish()` - finish the run, called for each module at the end of the simulation, used for cleanup.

 ## Available modules

 * [Generator](Generator) - Wrapper for [EventGenerator](../EventGenerator/README.md) for generating `SimEvent`s.
 * [EventFileExporter](EventFileExporter) - Writes simulation results into ROOT files
-* [GeantSim](GeantSim) - Handles GEANT simulation of detector response - it takes `SimEvent` and tracks primary particles through the detector
+* [GeantSim](GeantSim) - Handles Geant4 simulation of detector response - it takes `SimEvent` and tracks primary
+  particles through the detector
 * [ToyIonizationSimulator](ToyIonizationSimulator) - Simple ionization simulator based on `IonRangeCalculator`
 * [TriggerSimulator](TriggerSimulator) - Simulates self-triggering of the TPC by finding `z` position of first energy